Setup C++ courses

 several initial lectures into one initial lecture, highlighting the very basic

-read an introductory book on programming before the actual course
+advised to read an introductory book on programming before the actual course

 Another important reason for reorganizing the course is of course the